BBC Royal Charter Bill [HL]

 Groups Affected

-- The BBC: The bill significantly impacts the BBC's structure, funding, and governance, potentially altering its operational model.
+BBC: The bill significantly impacts the BBC's structure, funding, and operations.
+Increased transparency and accountability are introduced.

-- Independent Regulator: A new independent body will oversee the BBC's activities and the licence fee.
+Independent Regulator: A new independent regulator is established to oversee the BBC's performance and licence fee increases.

 Powered by nyModel